Take Action

 • Hold Alaskan congressmen accountable

-• Point out how an authoritarian actions are bad for Ketchikan, Alaska, USA or world
+• Point out how authoritarian actions are bad for Ketchikan, Alaska, USA or world

 • Support candidates who will be for a healthy constitutional democracy